ISO 9001 Certification ProcessHow to Get Certified Without the Bureaucracy

 Reap Early Marketing Benefits

 Although your company is not yet certified, the implementation of ISO 9001 can already yield marketing advantages.
-It may even position you to fulfill the requirements of potential customers who consider accreditation a prerequisite.
+It may even position you to fulfill the requirements of potential customers who consider certification a prerequisite.

 Step 4 | Internal Audit